emer/emergent/README.md

 See the [ra25 example](https://github.com/emer/axon/tree/main/ra25/README.md) in the [axon](https://github.com/emer/axon) package for a complete working example (intended to be a good starting point for creating your own models), and any of the 26 models in the [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) repository which also provide good starting points, using the [leabra](https://github.com/emer/leabra) framework.

 # Current Status / News

+* June 2024: Major changes ongoing in coordination with the [Cogent Core](https://cogentcore.org) framework development over the prior year, replacing the previous [GoKi](https://github.com/goki) GUI framework.
+Many packages have migrated to Cogent Core, which is a much cleaner major rewrite, which should be stable and released in beta status soon.  [axon](https://github.com/emer/axon) is staying updated but everything else should use the [v1](https://github.com/emer/emergent/tree/v1) branch.
+[Leabra](https://github.com/emer/leabra) and [Comp Cog Neuro sims](https://github.com/CompCogNeuro/sims) will be updated after the dust settles, hopefully in time for Fall 2024 classes.

 * Nov 2020: Full Python conversions of CCN sims complete, and [eTorch](https://github.com/emer/etorch) for viewing and interacting with PyTorch models.